Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition

-\paragraph{Patching to the Value of { Group 2} Heads.} To further trace down the origin of the +1 function, we set the value of each head in { Group 2} as the target node for path patching.
+\textbf{Patching to the Value of { Group 2} Heads.} To further trace down the origin of the +1 function, we set the value of each head in { Group 2} as the target node for path patching.
 For example, H39.7 (Head 7 in Layer 39) is a representative head in { Group 2} with a relative logit difference $r$ of $-27\%$ when patching to the final output.
 When setting H39.7's value as the target node and performing path patching, three heads are highlighted (Fig.~\ref{fig:circuit-discovery}(b)) and all of these heads follow the pattern of attending to the previous token at certain positions (Fig.~\ref{fig:circuit-discovery}(e)).
-In particular, these head attend to the ``='' token from the answer token $c_i$ in each in-context example.
+In particular, at the answer token $c_i$ in each in-context example, these head attend to the ``='' token immediately before $c_i$.
 We repeat this procedure for remaining heads in { Group 2} and identify more attention heads with the previous-token attending behavior.
 We collectively refer to them as { Group 3} heads.

 Our subsequent path patching attempts do not uncover any new attention heads leading to significant logit differences, thus we conclude the algorithm at this point.